digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

 .. snippet:: getting_started
     .. success(output=0):: participant1.health.ping(participant2)

-Instead, extract the participant id of one node:
+Instead, extract the participant ID of one node:

 .. snippet:: getting_started
     .. success:: val extractedId = participant2.id.toProtoPrimitive

-This id can then be shared with the other participant, who in turn can parse the id back into an appropriate object:
+This ID can then be shared with the other participant, who in turn can parse the ID back into an appropriate object:

 .. snippet:: getting_started
     .. success:: val p2Id = ParticipantId.tryFromProtoPrimitive(extractedId)

-And subsequently, this id can be used to ping as well:
+Subsequently, this ID can be used to ping as well:

 .. snippet:: getting_started
     .. success:: participant1.health.ping(p2Id)